aisg-2024/csit_track/README.md

-# LLM Fraud Checker Extension
+# LLM Phishing Email Checker Extension
-The LLM Fraud Checker Extension is a Google Chrome extension which popup page serves as the frontend of our LLM-powered fraud email checker application.
+The LLM Phishing Email Checker Extension is a Google Chrome extension which side-panel interface serves as the frontend of our LLM-powered phishing email checker application.
 This extension fetches Gmail messages from a specified Google account using the Gmail API and delivers them to our GPT-3.5-turbo backend server for analysis.
-Once a potential fraud is detected by the backend, the warning is sent back to the extension frontend to be delivered on the popup page.
+Once a potential fraud is detected by the backend, the warning is sent back to the extension frontend to be delivered on the interface.
-Users may then exercise caution when reading these emails in their inbox.
+Users may then exercise caution when reading these emails in their inbox as well as learn of phishing email characteristics.

 ## Features
 - Intuitive and simple user interface for displaying detected frauds
 - Batch email posting to LLM backend for efficient http requests
+- Customisable number of emails to be checked by LLM
-- LLM analysis displayed to help users understand what entails fraud
+- LLM analysis displayed to help users understand what entails phishing emails
-- Triggered with a simple click of the extension
+- Triggered with a simple click of a button

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: